SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 When ``cinema`` was given the current value of ``hd``, the *values* stored in ``hd`` were copied into the new ``cinema`` instance.
-The end result is two completely separate instances that contain the same numeric values.
+The end result was two completely separate instances that contained the same numeric values.
 However, because they are separate instances, setting the width of ``cinema`` to ``2048`` doesn't affect the width stored in ``hd``,